 2. Ongoing, Protective and Reunification Services

 Ongoing services are provided for children ages 0 to 21 and their families.
 These children have generally been identified as being at risk for abuse and/or neglect or have high-risk behaviors that place themselves and the community at risk.
 Ongoing caseworkers provide a variety of services with the goals of minimizing the risk to children, preserving the family and ensuring that children are in the least restrictive permanent home within the established State guidelines.
 Services to children and families are provided either voluntarily or under a court order.
-Services include: referrals to community agencies, ensuring residents complete therapeutic and substance abuse services, supervised parenting time, development of a family services plan, transportation, emergency housing assistance, gas vouchers, advocacy and support.
-What types of services are provided for families is determined on a case-by-case situation.
+Services include: referrals to community agencies, ensuring residents complete therapeutic and substance abuse services, supervised parenting time, and other services on a case-by-case basis.